 Also, staying focused on a specific “person” helps ensure you are writing content that keeps them coming back.

 Defining your Christian blog audience is the most important step for any Christian blogger in order to truly grow a successful blog ministry.

 By the way, if you haven't yet started your Christian blog, be sure to read 10 Steps to Launching a Successful Christian Blog.

-When I ask many Christian bloggers who their target audience is, the almost always say something along the lines of “sharing God's love with others.”
-So it is no doubt that when I ask about their current blogging struggles, the mention things like
+When I ask many Christian bloggers who their target audience is, they almost always say something along the lines of “sharing God's love with others.”

 A Defined Audience Generates More Traffic

 When you have a clearly defined audience, you will have a clear idea of WHAT your audience needs or is searching for.
 Remember – a blog is meant to help, solve a problem, or provide guidance on a particular topic.

 People go to the Internet (the Google search box) and seek answers.
 Knowing your audience means you will KNOW what things they would be searching for.
 Once you know what they need, you can begin doing research to help you satisfy their search queries.